DHelix/Microarray-Gene-Expression/README.md

 # Microarray Gene Expression

 ## Function:
-This is R script is for extracting gene expression information from Jo's microarray data.
+This R script is for extracting gene expression information from Jo's microarray data.

 ##Usage:
 Run this script from Terminal by typing: